Carillion: Official Receiver's update

 A spokesperson for the Official Receiver said:

-- this information does not include contracts where an intention to purchase has been entered into but has not yet formally occurred
+- this information does not include jobs attached to contracts where an intention to purchase has been entered into but has not yet formally occurred

-- approximately 7,300 employees are currently retained to enable Carillion to deliver the remaining services it is providing for public and private sector customers until decisions are taken to transfer or cease these contracts
+- just over 7,000 employees are currently retained to enable Carillion to deliver the remaining services it is providing for public and private sector customers until decisions are taken to transfer or cease these contracts

 - further information about rights in redundancy is available on gov.uk